Login

 Competitions

-The program at the general meeting is followed by a photographic competition where images compete in five different categories: Wildlife, Wildlife - Captive or Controlled, Wildlife In Its Environment, Scenic, and Open.
-The Wildlife and Scenic categories are part of each competition, and the Wildlife - Captive or Controlled, Wildlife In Its Environment, and Open categories alternate.
+The Wildlife and Scenic categories are part of each competition, and the Wildlife - Captive or Controlled and Creative categories alternate.
 Images compete in two different levels: Club, and Masters.
 The Masters level is for veteran club members whose past history of competition entries has demonstrated their photographic abilities at an extremely high level.

 More information is available in the Competition Schedule and Monthly Competition Guidelines.
-Digital images must be submitted in advance following the Digital Image Submission Guidelines.
+Digital images must be submitted following the Digital Image Submission Guidelines.
 The submission window opens the day after the previous meeting and closes at the end of the Saturday before the competition.

 All images on this site are copyrighted by the photographers and are intended for viewing only.
-They are not to be downloaded or reproduced in any way without the written permission of the photographer.
+They are